Zhizha: Origin

 Zhizha is generally perceived as a form of offering in festive celebrations and funerals.
 It is believed to be a substitute for living offerings in a sacrifice.

-Young women in ancient China were offered as brides every year to a so called “River God” in exchange for less frequent floods.
+Young women in ancient China were offered as brides every year to a so called "River God" in exchange for less frequent floods.
 To facilitate the exchange, the women would be sacrificed.
 This practice was later halted by Ximen Bao of Wei due to ethical concerns.

 Zhizha is the present form of offerings.
 It only appeared after the maturation of papermaking skills in the Han dynasty.
 Its common usage came to reality in Northern Song Dynasty, when burning zhǐmǎ (paper dolls in the shape of animals) and zhǐyǒng (paper tomb figures) became popular.
 Effigies, which were often produced purposefully to resemble humans, took varied forms in different periods of time, from couch grass, terracotta, and eventually paper.

+Health impact

+Metal contents analysis of ash samples shows that joss paper burning emits a lot of toxic components causing health risks.
+There is a significant amount of heavy metals in the dust fume and bottom ash, e.g., aluminium, iron, manganese, copper, lead, zinc and cadmium.
+Another study found that burning gold and silver joss papers during festivals may contribute to Parkinson's disease among the elderly and slow child development.

 Usage

+More contemporary or westernized varieties of Joss paper include paper currency, credit cards, cheques, as well as papier-mâché clothes, houses, cars, toiletries, electronics and servants (together known as Zhizha in Mandarin zhǐzhā :zh:紙紮).
+The designs on paper items vary from the very simple to very elaborate (with custom artwork and names).

+In 2006, in response to the burning of "messy sacrificial items", such as paper cars, houses, and pills, Dou Yupei, the PRC deputy minister for civil affairs, announced that the ministry intended to ban at least the more extreme forms of joss paper.

 Zhizha art plays an important role in Chinese culture.
 Despite being one of the most important kinds of decorations in villages, it also serves as an important medium of communication between humans and gods in different forms.

 The Zhizha art is mostly for festive or funeral decoration and offerings.
-During festivals which perform the Taoist ritual, “Dajiao”, Zhizha is used to make symbolic decorations such as lanterns, the models of mythic creatures and Gods in parades.
+During festivals which perform the Taoist ritual, "Dajiao", Zhizha is used to make symbolic decorations such as lanterns, the models of mythic creatures and Gods in parades.
 During Ghost Festival and Qingming Festival, apart from joss paper, people burn Zhizha offerings to worship gods and show respect to the ghosts of the deceased.
 While similarly, Zhizha is essential for a traditional Taoist funeral.
 Since the Chinese generally believe in an afterlife, anything needed for the deceased to enjoy their afterlives, such as houses, furniture, food, gadgets and even servants will be made into Zhizha models and burned as offerings to them.